-The Leica O- Series No.122 was sold during the 32nd WestLicht Camera Auction after starting at $444,000.
-This made it the world’s most expensive camera to date.
+The Leica O- Series No.122 was sold during the 32nd WestLicht Camera Auction after starting at $444,000, making it the world’s most expensive camera to date.

-The price came to be so high due to being kept in such a fantastic original condition.
-Ernst Leitz made 25 of these test cameras in 1923, and only three were to be found in an original condition.
+The price came to be so high due to it being kept in such a fantastic condition.
+Ernst Leitz made 25 of these test cameras in 1923, and only three managed to stay intact.

 Looking for more ideas on what the best cameras are?
 Check out our post on The Best Compact Cameras next!